aawiegel/StackSimAnalysis/python/readme.md

 This Jupyter notebook details the calculations used to process the data from the simulation XML files.
 Then, it graphs several relevant average properties from the simulation.
 Contour maps showing the internal distribution of the starting material, peroxy radicals, and O/C ratio are also found.
 Finally, the results are written to Excel files (not included in repository due to their size).

+## Model scenario descriptions

+Two main model scenarios considered are Scenario 1, Scenario 2, Scenario 1A, and Scenario 2A.
+Scenario 1 includes constant diffusion (derived from measurements of the bulk viscosity) and a gas phase OH + carboxyllic acid rate coefficient.
+Scenario 2 also has constant diffusion but an aqueous phase OH + carboxyllic acid rate coefficient.
+Model scenarios labeled with 'A' have the same chemistry, but a plasticization of the aerosol occurs when lower carbon number products (\<C16) form.
+More specifically, the diffusion coefficient increases by 5 orders of magnitude.